agile-ts/documentation/docs/Interfaces.md

 #### `storageKeys`

-Specifies the [Storage/s](./packages/core/features/storage/Introduction.md) in which the State value should be persisted.
+Specifies the [Storage/s](./packages/core/features/storage/Introduction.md) the State value should be persisted in.
 ```ts
 MY_STATE.persist(); // Stores value in default Storage
 MY_STATE.persist({storageKeys: ['myCustomStorrage']}); // Stores value in 'myCustomStorrage'
 ```
-If no specific Storage is defined, the State value is persisted in the [default Storage](./packages/core/features/storage/PersistingData.md#-default-storage).
+If no specific Storage defined, the State value will be stored/persisted in the [default Storage](./packages/core/features/storage/PersistingData.md#-default-storage).

 | Type                       | Default            | Required |
 |----------------------------|--------------------|----------|